aws/aws-cdk/packages/@aws-cdk/aws-servicecatalog/README.md

 ### Adding a product to a portfolio

-You add products to a portfolio to organize and distrbute your catalog at scale.
-Addinga product to a portfolio creates an association, and the product will become visible within the portfolio side in both the Service Catalog console and AWS CLI.
+You add products to a portfolio to organize and distribute your catalog at scale.
+Adding a product to a portfolio creates an association, and the product will become visible within the portfolio side in both the Service Catalog console and AWS CLI.
 You can add a product to multiple portfolios depending on your organizational structure and how you would like to group access to products.